gagan-gv/dot-conf/documents/LLD.md

     - Update (Only to update name and owners)
     ```go
     update(ServiceDetails) {
-     Check if service exists with the service id
+     Check if service exists with the appKey
      update details
      mail all owners
     }